Maximilianos/maxpanas.com/notes.md

   - make the card appear to lift off the page realistically
   - page transition animation, when clicking the card: make it expand to fill the viewport and make sure the title takes it's correct place
+- Add animations to contact form error messages when they appear and disappear

 ## Dev / Testing